Federal Assembly (Switzerland): Groups

 Parties can cooperate in parliamentary groups, also called political groups, allowing smaller parties access to rights as part of a caucus.
 At least five members from the same Council are needed to form a group.
 Only informal groups exist in the Council of States.
 Members of the National Council are required to be in a formal group in order to be able to sit on a committee.

 Since March 2009, there have been six groups in the Federal Assembly.

 The latest group to form was the Conservative Democratic Party which split off the Swiss People's Party in 2008.

 The Christian Democrats/EPP/glp Group (CEg) was formed after the 2007 elections, out of the former Christian Democratic (C) and EPP (E) groups.

-The current FTP/Liberal group (RL) was formed in 2003 out of the former FDP (R) and Liberal (L) groups; since the 2009 fusion of the Free Democrati and Liberal Parties, RL is once again a single-party group.
+The current FTP/Liberal group (RL) was formed in 2003 out of the former FDP (R) and Liberal (L) groups; since the 2009 fusion of the Free Democratic and Liberal Parties, RL is once again a single-party group.
 In 2011, the CEg was disbanded, the Green Liberals formed their own parliamentary group (GL) and the three Christian parties formed the Christian-Evangelical Group (CE).